British Steam tug

 |Completed||1941 - Goole Shipbuilding & Repairing Co Ltd, Goole|

 |Position||40° 43'N, 11° 39'W - Grid CG 1953|

 |Route||Methil Roads - Gibraltar|

-The master, three crew members and four gunners from the Empire Oak (Master Frederick Edward Christian) were picked up by HMS Campanula (K 18) (LtCdr R.V.E.
-Case, DSC), transferred to HMS Velox (D 34) (LtCdr E.G. Ropner DSC) and landed at Gibraltar on 25 August.
-13 crew members were lost.
+The Empire Oak (Master Frederick Edward Christian) had picked up six survivors from Aguila and eleven survivors from Alva on 19 August.
+Eleven crew members, three gunners, five men from Aguila and four from Alva were lost.
+The master, five crew members and eight of the shipwrecked men were picked up by HMS Campanula (K 18) (LtCdr R.V.E.
+Case, DSC, RD, RNR), transferred to HMS Velox (D 34) (LtCdr E.G. Roper, DSC, RN) and landed at Gibraltar on 25 August.

 If you can help us with any additional information on this vessel then please contact us.